American Silversmiths

 picture

-• He was a partner in 1852-1866 with Charles Fletcher Bennett in Louisville KY as FLETCHER & BENNETT.
+• Partnership: Charles Fletcher Bennett, in 1852-1866, in Louisville KY.
+As FLETCHER & BENNETT.
 Bennett had formerly been an employee, 1843-1852.
 Firm listed in the 1859 city directory at 163 Main Street.
 5

 picture

-• Alternate Mark for FLETCHER & BENNETT
+• Alternate Mark.
+For FLETCHER & BENNETT

 • Schematic map of the Fletcher & Bennett family business connections.